 You must also have a health condition or disability where you:

 - have had difficulties with daily living or getting around (or both) for 3 months

 - expect these difficulties to continue for at least 9 months

-You must have lived in England, Scotland or Wales for at least 2 of the last 3 years, and be in one of these countries when you apply.
-If you’ve recently returned from living in another EEA country, you might be able to get PIP sooner.
+You usually need to have lived in England, Scotland or Wales for at least 2 of the last 3 years, and be in one of these countries when you apply.
+If you’ve recently returned from living in an EEA country, you might be able to get PIP sooner.

 The process is different in Northern Ireland.